bryanmcelvy/microHeartMonitor/README.md

 ## Introduction

 ### Background
-"**<u>Electrocardiography</u>**" (or "**ECG**") is a diagnostic technique in which the electrical activity of a patient's heart is captured as time series data (AKA the ECG signal) and analyzed to assess cardiovascular health.
+"***Electrocardiography***" (or "***ECG***") is a diagnostic technique in which the electrical activity of a patient's heart is captured as time series data (AKA the ECG signal) and analyzed to assess cardiovascular health.
 Specifically, the ECG signal can be analyzed to detect biomarkers for cardiovascular diseases like arrhythmia, myocardial infarction, etc. which manifest as abnormalities in the ECG waveform.
 In clinical environments, ECG is performed using machines that implement the required hardware and software to acquire, process, and analyze the ECG signal.
 This must be done in such a way that preserves the important information within the signal (specifically the shape of the ECG waveform) while also maintaining the safety of the patient [[1]](#references).

 The ECG waveform consists of 5 smaller "waves" – the P, Q, R, S, and T waves – that each give information on a patient's cardiac health both individually and collectively.
-The term "**<u>QRS complex</u>**" refers to the part of the ECG waveform that is generally taken to be the heart "beat".
-Thus, ECG-based heart rate monitors commonly use a category of algorithms called "**<u>QRS detectors</u>**" to determine the locations of the R-peaks within a block of ECG signal data and calculate the time period between each adjacent peak (i.e. the "**<u>RR interval</u>**") [[2]](#references).
+The term "***QRS complex***" refers to the part of the ECG waveform that is generally taken to be the heart "beat".
+Thus, ECG-based heart rate monitors commonly use a category of algorithms called "***QRS detectors***" to determine the locations of the R-peaks within a block of ECG signal data and calculate the time period between each adjacent peak (i.e. the "***RR interval***") [[2]](#references).
 The RR interval is related to the heart rate by this equation:

 $$
 RR = \frac{60}{HR}